-While actor Larenz Tate is probably best known for his role as the smooth-talking, poet-reciting Darius Lovehall from the cult classic film about love, “Love Jones” on screen, off-screen, he found his ‘love jones’ over 14 years ago in his wife Tomasina Parrott.
+While actor Larenz Tate is probably best known for his role as the smooth-talking, poet-reciting Darius Lovehall from the cult classic film about love, “Love Jones” on screen, off-screen, he found his ‘love jones’ years ago in his wife Tomasina Parrott.

 So how do they still stay married all of this time?

 “I think compatibility and friendship,” explains Tate to Essence.com.
 If you can have friendship, compatibility and true love…that for us are the ingredients for a successful marriage.”